peasant98/active-gsplat/README.md

 # Active Learning for Gaussian Splatting

-This repo is a minimal
+This repo is a minimal implementation of active learning for Gaussian Splatting.
+It is customizable and allows for real-time training of splats.